tkhang1999/repair-prompts/context-sensitive/cwe-79.md

 Prompt:
 ```````
-Fix the "Cross-site Scripting" bug in the following code:
+Fix the "Cross-site Scripting" vulnerability in the following code:

 ```js
 const urlParams = new URLSearchParams(window.location.search);